bridgechung/bridgechung.github.io/_posts/2026-07-05-my-biggest-pet-peeve.markdown

 Do you think he came back?

+The more experienced players were just trying to share knowledge.
+There really was nothing malicious about it.
+And yet...

 And you know why this incident sticks with me?
 Because I can remember with crystal clarity the times that I have done this to other people.
 To this day it upsets me more than you could know.

 [Narrower, Deeper, Older.](https://arnoldkling.substack.com/p/narrower-deeper-older) Bridge is extremely involved now.
 Even concepts that beginning and intermediate players find absolutely simple and routine, are complete *voodoo* to people trying to break down the significant barrier of learning the game.